Children Aren’t Disposable

 Then I remember I can control only myself, not anyone else.
 I can choose to give up, to focus on pictures of kittens and a good cup of coffee to the exclusion of everything, but avoiding what is difficult tells me I have surrendered one of the things that makes me human (real, justified indignation on behalf of those who suffer) to the kind of consumption that temporarily numbs my restlessness.

 We don’t have to be murderous, whether through deliberate action or complicity.
 We don’t have to write off Palestinian children, Guatemalan children, Honduran children, or any other child.
 We don’t have to resign ourselves to the criminalization of our own children, deciding they deserve to be stopped and frisked for walking down the street or asked for their papers just because they’re black or brown.
 We don’t have to resign ourselves to marginalizing children just because they’re poor, just because their parents have to live out of their cars, just because they can’t afford their lunches.

 Children matter.
 Their families matter.
 Grace has already been given.
 Let’s act like it.

 How to start acting like it (add your suggestions in the comments):

+Laura M. Cheifetz is the Deputy Director of Systems & Sustainability for the National Asian Pacific American Women’s Forum.
 Lover of food, church, people, and often church people.
 Enjoys other people’s kids, dogs, and family dinners.
 Travels for work and for play, and tells everyone she has a 10-year plan to move back to the West Coast.
 Keeps up with current affairs and politics, listens to pretty bad pop music, and revels in a good dose of critical race theory.
 Believes God loves us fiercely.
 Tries to love God back.
-Vice President of Church and Public Relations, Presbyterian Publishing Corporation.